The 12-Piece Travel Wardrobe Capsule

 So let’s break it down…here’s what I included in this capsule and why:

 When planning a travel wardrobe, I always start with the shoes.
 It’s the most important part to get right.
 You want footwear that’s comfortable enough for several hours on your feet, and works with the rest of your wardrobe.
-I’ve shown four types of shoes here, but I usually try to bring just three pairs, including what I wear on the plane.
+I’ve shown three types of shoes here, which is what I usually bring (including what I’ll wear on the plane).

 - If you anticipate cool, wet weather, a pair of water-resistant ankle boots is a good choice.
 I almost always travel with a pair as I find them versatile as well as protective for travel days.